TobyLobster/ellipse/fewer_lines.md

 This technique is not just useful for ellipses, but can be used with any shape that's drawn using adjacent pixels.

 #### Optimisations
 Large or squashed ellipses can have long sections of purely vertical or horizontal lines.
 At the moment these lines are encoded into multiple lines of length 7.
-It is possible to adjust the tree data so that e.g. the child of node along a vertical line can point to it's parent.
+It is possible to adjust the tree data so that e.g. the child of node along a vertical line can point to its parent.
 This turns our tree into a graph that can encode vertical and horizontal lines of any length.
 Similarly for diagonal (45 degree) lines and perhaps some other regular lines too.

 We can coalesce identical parts of the tree to save memory.